These slow cooker meatballs are absolutely amazing and are great if you need to feed a crowd.

 - 1 tsp basil, chopped

 - 2 bay leaves

 - Pinch of pepper

-- In a bowl, combine the mince, breadcrumbs, onion, egg, parsley and salt & pepper.
+- In a bowl, combine the ground beef, onion, garlic, breadcrumbs, egg, parsley, salt, and pepper.

-- Once mixed, form the mix into meatballs, I use roughly 2 tbsp. of the mix for each meatball.
+- Once mixed, form the mixture into meatballs.
+I use roughly two tablespoons of the mix for each meatball.

-- In a pan over high heat, fry the meatballs so they’re lightly browned.
-Once done put to the side.
+- In a pan over high heat, fry the meatballs, so they are lightly browned.
+Once done, put to the side.

-- In the slow cooker, mix together the onion, garlic, diced tomatoes, tomato paste, sugar, basil, oregano, bay leaves, salt & pepper.
+- In the slow cooker, mix together the onion, garlic, diced tomatoes, tomato paste, sugar, basil, oregano, bay leaves, salt, and pepper.

 - Lastly, add the meatballs into the slow cooker.

 - You can add the meatballs straight into the slow cooker without frying them.
 However, you will likely notice better results if you do fry them beforehand.
 Either way, just add them after you have mixed the sauce.